 For instance, one employee specifically enumerated copy toner.
 OSHA has formerly confirmed that using a copying machine infrequently would not lead to legal advertising.
 That being said, when handling chemicals to service the system or running it for long periods, the program must be enforced.

 11. Is it essential to provide a material safety data sheet (MSDS) for a non-hazardous chemical?

 The HAzCom Standards do not apply to MSDSs for non-hazardous chemicals.
 The standard states in paragraph 29 of CFR 1910.1200(g)(8) that “the employer shall retain in the workplace copies of the requisite MSDSs to every hazardous chemical, and ought to guarantee the accessibility to employees throughout each work shift while they are in their work field.”

 MSDSs for non-hazardous chemicals on paper is not permitted or recommended for employees to retain.
 Thus, there is no need for the inclusion of MSDSs for non-hazardous chemicals.

-The significance of free online OSHA safety training goes further than a worker’s first day on employment.
+The significance of online OSHA safety training goes further than a worker’s first day on employment.
 It also includes circumstances in which his role or working conditions adjust.
 An employee is more prone to injury, illness, or death when safety practices that apply to their job are not observed and practiced.